One Time Passcodes (OTPs)

 • Add your new number.

-If you get a One Time Passcode when you’re not making a transaction, it’s likely to be fraud.
-Contact us immediately and don’t share this OTP with anyone on the phone, in person, or online.
+If you get a One Time Passcode for something that you've not tried to do, it’s likely to be fraud.
+Contact us straight away and don’t share this OTP with anyone on the phone, in person, or online.

-If someone phones and tells you to expect an OTP and to read it to them, it will be a case of fraud.
-Never share your OTP with another person, not even a Santander employee.
+If someone calls and tells you to read out your OTP to them, it will be fraud.
+Never share your OTP with anyone, not even Santander staff.

 • they need to refund your account